pivotal/docs-platform-automation/docs/reference/task.md

 and [upload-and-stage-product](#upload-and-stage-product),
 which can stage a product that's been uploaded.

+{% code_snippet 'tasks', 'configure-product', 'Task' %}
-{% code_snippet 'tasks', 'configure-product' %}
+{% code_snippet 'tasks', 'configure-product-script', 'Implementation' %}

 ### configure-saml-authentication
 Configures Ops Manager with an external SAML user store and admin user account.
 See [configure-authentication](#configure-authentication) to configure an internal user store, and [configure-ldap-authentication](#configure-ldap-authentication) to configure with LDAP.

+{% code_snippet 'tasks', 'configure-saml-authentication', 'Task' %}
-{% code_snippet 'tasks', 'configure-saml-authentication' %}
+{% code_snippet 'tasks', 'configure-saml-authentication-script', 'Implementation' %}

 !!! info "Bosh Admin Client"
     By default, this task creates a bosh admin client.